Job Board

 • Closing date:

 The University of Alabama at Birmingham (UAB) Heersink School of Medicine invites applications for an open-rank faculty position in the Department of Neurobiology.
 We are seeking candidates with experience in the area of substance use disorders and addictions, motivated behavior, or the consequences of drug experience on brain function.
-The Department of Neurobiology (link) is an established and well-funded department with over a quarter century of fundamental neuroscience discoveries.
+The Department of Neurobiology (link(link is external)) is an established and well-funded department with over a quarter century of fundamental neuroscience discoveries.
 Faculty are housed in custom-designed laboratories and offices in the Shelby Interdisciplinary Biomedical Research Building and nearby Civitan International Research Center.
 The department has strengths in the molecular mechanisms of neuronal function, synaptic communication and plasticity, and animal models of neuropsychiatric disorders, with technical approaches spanning molecular, genetic, cellular, systems, and behavioral levels of analysis.
 The Department of Neurobiology provides competitive start-up packages, modern laboratory space, excellent core facilities, a collaborative research environment, and world-class training programs.
 UAB is strongly committed to neuroscience research, and the department is expanding rapidly under new leadership.

 Driven by an intensely collaborative and entrepreneurial character, UAB is one of the leading economic engines in Alabama, with a nearly $4 billion budget and a statewide economic impact exceeding $12.1 billion annually.
 UAB is Alabama’s largest employer with nearly 28,000 employees, and ranks in the top 10 among public universities for NIH funding, with total research expenditures exceeding $715 million in 2022.
 With nearly 1,700 faculty, 1,200 medical and graduate students, and 12,000 undergraduate students, UAB pursues the frontiers of education, research, and health care and strives to be one of the most dynamic and productive universities of the 21st century.
 Birmingham is a cosmopolitan city at the heart of a metropolitan area with a population of 1.1 million people.
 It is a rich cultural center and progressive community with low cost of living, moderate weather, and ample outdoor activities.